 Clare is a Research Fellow for the Nottingham Centre for Children, Young People and Families.
 Her role involves identifying and securing research funding; undertaking research studies and evaluations; and disseminating research findings and contributing to research impact.

-Clare is also a PhD student in the Social Science Department and is researching how women experience and react to women’s magazines and Instagram.
-She is particularly interested in to what extent women’s magazines and Instagram influence women’s identity and lifestyle behaviours.
+Clare is also a PhD student in the Social Science Department and is researching women's uses of and self-presentation on Instagram and similarities with women's fashion and lifestyle magazines.
 Clare is supervised by Professor Carrie Paechter and Dr Stefanie Petschick.

 Clare graduated from the University of Central Lancashire with an upper second class honours degree in Social Work and Welfare Studies.
-She later obtained a Masters in Health Promotion (University of Central Lancashire) and a Diploma in Drug Use and Addiction (Liverpool John Moores University).
+She later obtained a Masters in Health Promotion (University of Central Lancashire).

-Prior to joining Nottingham Trent University, Clare was a Research Associate at Loughborough University where she undertook research studies and evaluations of interventions that aimed to promote positive outcomes for children, young people and families.
+Prior to joining Nottingham Trent University, Clare was a Research Associate at Loughborough University where she undertook research studies and evaluations of interventions that aimed to promote positive outcomes for adolescents and young people.
 Clare also taught on the Criminology and Social Policy undergraduate degree, Sociology undergraduate degree and the postgraduate Masters in Research Methods.
 Before this Clare was a Research Associate at the University of Nottingham and a Researcher at Liverpool John Moores University.

-Clare has particular expertise in evaluations, having undertaken a number of national and local evaluations, and the peer research methodology.
+Clare has particular expertise in the peer research methodology.
 Peer research is a participatory research method which Clare has used several times.
 Clare has published two articles about peer research and developed a video with SAGE Publications for use in higher education institutions.
 She continues to use the peer research approach in her research and to share this expertise with others.

 Lushey, C. (2017) SAGE Research Methods Cases.
 Peer research methodology: challenges and solutions.
 Thousand Oaks, CA: SAGE Publishing.